ZDastan/Password-Generaror/README.md

 ## Description

-It was great experinance to take part to generate password.I build password generator that ask user to choose 8 to 128 lenght of character to choose.
+It was great experinance to take part to generate password.
+I build password generator that ask user to choose 8 to 128 lenght of character to choose.
 Also page ask to user if they like to choose number, special character , uppercase letter and lowercase letter.
-If users choose less or more  lenght page keep asking same question to choose criteria lenght,if users not choose any criteria , page alert to choose at leat one character.
+If users choose less or more  lenght page keep asking same question to choose criteria lenght, if users not choose any criteria , page alert to choose at leat one character.
 I have issue to create remaind users about lentght of character but i figure out sort that with "while loop".
 I learn so much with this project!